 If you – male or female – have not heard of this, nor have experienced it: That doesn’t mean it isn’t happening.
 Count your lucky stars and go find out what you can do to help out.

 As a freshman in college I went out on Halloween to participate in the annual celebration that doubled and sometimes tripled the student population.
 It was UCSB’s version of Spring Break.
 Me and my gal pals had a blast.
-I found out later in the new year that annually there are just tons of rapes, sexual harassment etc that go on during that “fun” yearly festival of parties.
+I found out later in the new year that annually there are just tons of rapes, sexual harassment, assaults etc that go on during that “fun” yearly festival of parties.

 My dorm mates and I had experienced nothing of the kind, and saw nothing of the kind going on that night.
-But I joined up the student-police liaison corps when I found out how horrible that night is for so many women.
+But I joined up at the student-police liaison corps when I found out how horrible that night is for so many women.
 Up to that point I had been clueless about that problem on campus.
-I didn’t dismiss it because I hadn’t experienced it.
+BUT: I didn’t dismiss it because I hadn’t experienced it.